MartinThoma/fbro/README.md

 pip install fbro
 ```

+Please note that this tool will not work on Windows, because Windows does not support curses.

 ## Usage

 You can start it with `fbro`.
 Then a list of all your AWS S3 buckets will be